yast/yast.github.io/_posts/2022-03-30-d-installer-first-public-release.md

 support for more features, we need to work with our UX experts to improve the overall approach.
 For instance, using pop-ups all over the place is far from ideal.

-Not to mention that, although we are using Patternfly, we try to stick to [EOS Design System](https://www.eosdesignsystem.com/) principles, so we might need some help.
+Not to mention that, although we are using PatternFly, we try to stick to [EOS Design System](https://www.eosdesignsystem.com/) principles, so we might need some help.

 ## Asking for feedback